fenago/tableau-fundamentals/lab-guides/md/Lab_2.md

 Connecting to data on a server
 ------------------------------

-Database servers, such as SQL Server, Snowflake, Vertica, and Oracle, host data on one or more server machines and use powerful database engines to store, aggregate, sort, and serve data based on queries from client applications.
-Tableau can leverage the capabilities of these servers to retrieve data for visualization and analysis.
-Alternately, data can be extracted from these sources and stored in an extract.

 As an example of connecting to a server data source, we\'ll demonstrate connecting to SQL Server.
 If you have access to a server-based data